 So what is the carnivore diet and why has it gained so much attention in recent years?

-The carnivore diet means eating 100% animal-only foods, such as meat, fish eggs, offal, dairy (in some cases).
+The carnivore diet means eating 100% animal-only foods, such as meat, fish eggs, offal, and dairy (in some cases).
 The most extreme version of the carnivore diet is to eat only meat, salt and water.
-It has gained a lot of interest from some people who are already on a keto or low carb diet but have stalled in terms of achieving with their goals, whether it is losing weight, improving their mental health, controlling their cravings or even managing their autoimmune diseases.
+It has gained a lot of interest from some people who are already on a keto or low-carb diet but have stalled in terms of achieving their goals, whether it is losing weight, improving their mental health, controlling their cravings or even managing their autoimmune diseases.
 I’d like to add that there are very few scientific studies to confirm the benefits of Carnivore eating, although many medical professionals who follow a Carnivore lifestyle will share all their science/lab numbers and knowledge in an attempt to persuade you.
 I would only recommend it for a period of 30 days to maybe a maximum of 90 days depending on your goal.
 I would start with a modest goal and see how you go.

 I’m the type of person that, once I set myself a goal, I tend to stick to it.
 Not only that, once I find something that benefits my own health I want to spread it to the benefit of others.
 As a therapist I must walk the walk as well as talk the talk.

 So 18-months ago as I sat in my garden feeling desperately unhappy and unbelievably unwell after a prolonged period of “I don’t care what I eat”, I was inspired by an article in Men’s Health magazine about various dietary approaches, of which Carnivore was one.
 It sounded right up my street- I absolutely love meat….
 So I dug a little deeper, downloaded the required booklets (www.meatrx.com) and thought, “You know what?
 30 days won’t be so bad……….. “